mr-islam/habits/README.md

 - [ ] Icon options and choices (premium maybe? cosmetic things only)
 - [ ] Handle making black text white in dark mode
 - [ ] Show circle on left of habit as it's score/health, like loop
+- [ ] prompt for rating and review, after many uses (but not too many)
+- [ ] Archived habit support
+- [ ] allow for custom notification text

 ## Completed
 - [x] Update README